bchiha/microcomp/project/README.md

 Get in contact with me if you have any questions or issue.
 Hopefully, I can help.

 ## Build video and demonstration
-I have created a video that inludes the history of the board, building it and using the software.
+I have created a video that includes the history of the board, building it and using the software.
 Once you have a look, please subscribe if you would like to see more Z80 videos.

 [Instructional Video Link TODO](http://www.youtube.com/?????)